-While the basic configuration of the GRIS and GIIS servers is performed at the time of software deployment, any additional configuration changes must be made by hand.
-As part of the middleware services, however, a set of Unix command line client tools have been developed that facilitate obtaining information from GRIS and GIIS servers.
-These tools allow the user to make queries and specify common query characteristics such as filters and object classes.
-In addition to these tools, a set of JAVA tools has been developed and used in Web-passed applications, commonly known as portals, to provide users with a Web-based interface to the MDS.
+While the basic configuration of the index servers is performed at the time of software deployment, any additional configuration changes (such as the addition of new information providers) must be made by hand.
+As part of the middleware services, however, a set of Unix command line client tools have been developed that facilitate obtaining information from index servers (and service data from resource servers).
+These tools allow the user to make queries and specify common query characteristics such as filters.
+In addition to these tools, a set of JAVA tools has been developed and used in Web portals, to provide users with a Web-based interface to the MDS.